Five Ten Team

 Five Ten Team Review

 The 5.10 Team is a superlative shoe.
-An ultra-soft slipper style, but with a lightweight velcro strap, the previous iteration of the shoe (the classic Blues) gained something of a cult status after the demise of the old-school Jet 7.
+An ultra-soft shoe with a lightweight velcro strap, the previous iteration of the shoe (the classic Blues) gained something of a cult status after the demise of the old-school Jet 7.
 Updated into a slick and professional Black version, it remains the last word in high-end bouldering performance and classy design.

 It undoubtedly has weaknesses, like any piece of equipment that is tailored to just one use, but the Team was designed for performance bouldering, and that’s what it excels at.
 The famous Stealth rubber is soft, sticky and reliable, and the subtle but continuous asymmetric downturn makes this shoe a powerful specialist for all kinds of boulders.